It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 There are various causes and clinical presentations of hand dermatitis.

 The stratum corneum is essential to form a barrier against the external environment and prevent water loss.
-This superficial layer contains epithelial cells embedded in a lipid bilayer of ceramides, fatty acids and cholesterol with a water content between 20% and 35%.
+This superficial layer contains epithelial cells embedded in a lipid bilayer of ceramides, fatty acids, and cholesterol with water content between 20% and 35%.

-In simple terms, the appearance of in the stratum corneum leads to the activation of inflammatory cells.
+In simple terms, the appearance of the stratum corneum leads to the activation of inflammatory cells.

-This explains the paradox regarding water drying hands and the need to use emollients as a form of treatment.
+This explains the paradox regarding water drying hands and the need to use emollients as treatment.

 The drying effect of additional water can best be imagined when you think of cracks and hard, dry soil in a desert that is present after the evaporation of rainwater.

 The loss of water from the stratum corneum causes cracks, fissures, and a further deterioration of its barrier function.